LinuxUser255/ohmyzsh/ZSHRC_OPTIMIZATIONS.md

 fi
 ```

-This ensures your `.zshrc` automatically recompiles whenever you edit it!
+This ensures the `.zshrc` automatically recompiles when modified.

 ### 4. Better Documentation for NVM
 **Before:**